hsandt/sonic-pico8/README.md

 ### Physics

 * Character can run on flat ground, slopes, and through loops with acceleration, deceleration and braking
-* Character can roll with reduced friction
+* Character can roll from run
 * Character is blocked by walls and ceiling
 * Character falls from steep slopes and ceiling if running speed is too low
 * Character can jump with variable height orthogonally to current ground